File too big for an email attachment yet again?

 • The postage costs for shipping: Especially in total, considerable sums could quickly arise.

 • For malware, physical data carriers are a gateway that hackers like to use: where it is common to work with USB sticks, the threshold for their use is quite low.
-It is sometimes sufficient to label a suitably prepared data carrier with "employee salary list" or similar, to deposit it in a company car park or even to drop it by drone.
-If just one member of staff cannot resist curiosity and plugs the stick into their computer at work, the integrity of IT within the organisation is over.
+It is sometimes sufficient to label a suitably prepared data carrier with an "employee salary list" or similar, to deposit it in a company car park, or even to drop it by drone.
+If just one staff member cannot resist curiosity and plugs the stick into their computer at work, the integrity of IT within the organization is over.

 Send files of any size